chef/chef-web-docs/_vendor/github.com/inspec/inspec/docs-chef-io/content/inspec/resources/google_compute_health_check.md

     : The `portName` is used for health checking.

     `USE_SERVING_PORT`
     : For NetworkEndpointGroup, the port specified for each   network endpoint is used for health checking.
 For other backends, the   port or named port specified in the Backend Service is used for health   checking.
-If not specified, SSL health check follows behavior specified in `port` and `portName` fields.
+If not specified, TLS/SSL health check follows behavior specified in `port` and `portName` fields.

 `http2_health_check`
 : A nested object resource